 While a doctorate in psychology is the minimum requirement for licensing, practitioners who intend to offer behavior analysis services should be sure to complete coursework specific to the field of applied behavior analysis.
 ABA courses are often offered as part of standard curriculum and as electives in many psychology doctorate programs that meet state licensing requirements.

-All doctoral degree programs in psychology, accredited by the Association for Behavior Analysis International (ABAI) include a BCBA® pre-approved course sequence as part of the curriculum.
+All doctoral degree programs in psychology, accredited by the Association for Behavior Analysis International (ABAI) include a BCBA® pre-verified course sequence as part of the curriculum.
 Alternately, any program related to the field of Psychology can be assessed by the BACB to determine if it includes the qualifying Course Content Allocation.

 The Verified Course Sequence (VCS) is also offered as a stand-alone post-graduate VCS courses independent of their graduate program curriculum specifically designed for those that already hold a graduate degree but still need to complete the ABA course requirements necessary to qualify to take the BCBA® Exam.

 Graduates from overseas psychology doctorate programs can appeal to the board on a case by case basis to have their program accepted as qualifying.
 The board relies on the National Association of Credential Evaluation Services (NACES) to evaluate programs as having substantial equivalency to American standards; it may, at its discretion, accept degrees offered by such programs.